-Upcoming Academies:The Livermore Police Department is now accepting applications for its 30th Citizens Police Academy.
-The 17 week academy will occur from August 10 to December 7th, 2016.
+Upcoming Academies:The Livermore Police Department is now accepting applications for its 32nd Citizens Police Academy.
+The 17 week academy will occur from August 2 - November 29, 2017.
 The class sessions are held every Wednesday evening from 6:00 PM to 9:30 PM at the Livermore Police Department.
 There are no physical requirements for most activities, and no costs charged to the participants.We invite you to be a part of this cooperative effort between the police and the community.
-Applications can be obtained at the front counter in the lobby of the police station, by calling Police Support Services Manager, Lesli Prado at (925) 371-4936, by email at firstname.lastname@example.org , or by completing and downloading the application from this website.
-We look forward to hearing from you.
+To apply, please complete your application online at the following link: